ascii-dresden/ascii-invoicer/README.md

 ## Filesstructure

-* configuration is located in ~/.ascii-invoicer.yml
+Your config-file is located in ~/.ascii-invoicer.yml but you can also access it using `ascii settings --edit` or even `ascii edit --settings`.
-* the projects directory contains working, archive and templates
+The projects directory contains working, archive and templates.
+If you start with a blank slate you might want to put the tepm

-## Configuration

 ## Aliases